Tanish0019/GazeTracking/README.md

 Backend for the focus calculation android app.

 ## Getting Started

-You need to first install CMAKE to your system before installing the python dependencies.
+This application uses Dlib.
+You need to install some system level dependencies to use dlib before running the application.
+- Windows

+  You can follow this [tutorial](https://www.youtube.com/watch?v=HqjcqpCNiZg) to see instructions on getting Dlib on windows.

 - MacOS